-Information for Survivors of Trauma, Torture and Violence Living in the St. Paul Area TIP: Group members may understand "depression" or have heard the word from their doctor.
+■ Information for Survivors of Trauma, Torture and Violence Living in the St. Paul Area

+TIP: Group members may understand "depression" or have heard the word from a doctor.
 Depression means "feeling sad most of the day."
-There may also be stigma related to depression.
+Stigma may exist in the Bhutanese community related to depression.